o365soa/soa/README.md

 ### Sovereign clouds

-If the Office 365 tenant is in a sovereign cloud environment, the `-O365EnvironmentName` parameter must be used with one of the values below.
+If the Office 365 tenant is in a sovereign cloud environment, the `-CloudEnvironment` parameter must be used with one of the values below.
 (The default value is `Commercial`, so the parameter is only required for non-commercial clouds):

 * Use `USGovGCC` for Microsoft Cloud for US Government (GCC\GCC-Moderate)
 * Use `USGovGCCHigh` for Microsoft Cloud for US Government L4 (GCC-High)